 An acknowledgment page — also known as a signature page — is the part of your employee handbook that confirms the document's content has been read and understood.
 The page is essentially an agreement that the employee must sign, stating that they understand and will comply with the policies in the handbook.

 Signing the handbook (either digitally or with pen and paper) is an important process that you don’t want to skip.
 It’s similar to accepting the terms and conditions when you sign up for a service.
-You’re confirming that you are happy (or at least aware) of all parts of the contract and that you agree with the terms and conditions.
+You’re confirming that you are happy with (or at least aware of) all parts of the document and that you "agree with the terms and conditions".
 The acknowledgment page fulfills the same purpose for the employee handbook.

 Why an Acknowledgment Page Is So Important